We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 Flights in the morning are typically the cheapest time of the day to fly to Africa.
-Flights in the afternoon are usually the most expensive.
+Flights at midday are usually the most expensive.

 How long is the flight to Africa?